 About Adam Lambert

-Most of the popular songs rendered by Adam were co-written by him except for 5 pieces.
-He was known to be a professional stage performer for more than 10 years.
+Most of the popular songs rendered by Adam Lambert were co-written by him except for 5 pieces.
+He was known to be a professional stage performer for more than 10 years because of his incredible performances.
 His full name is Adam Mitchel Lambert who was born in January 1982 in San Diego, California where he grew up in Rancho Penasquitos.
 His youth was spent attending Deer Canyon, Mesa Verde, and Mt.
 Carmel Schools where he joined the choir, stage acting, and a jazz band.

 The American singer who was born in January 1982 in Indianapolis, Indiana is popularly called Adam Lambert.
 His full name is Adam Mitchel Lambert, and aside from being a singer, he’s also known to be a popular actor.
 During the 8th season of the world-famous American Idol in May 2009, he was declared as runner-up.

-Times magazine distinguished Lambert as a person who belongs to the community of a few gay pop artists in the open mainstream of the society.
+Times magazine distinguished Lambert as a person who belongs to the community of a few openly gay artist in the open mainstream of the society.
 Lambert’s parents are Eber Lambert, working with Novatel Wireless as program manager, and Leila, a well-known interior designer.

 Adam Lambert’s family relocated to California after he was born together with Neil, his younger brother.
 He spent his youth in Rancho Peñasquitos located in San Diego, California.
 He attended elementary education at Deer Canyon and continued at Mesa Verde Middle School.
 It is in this school where he won the band competition singing “Thriller”, a famous song by Michael Jackson.